 Q. Do I still get a t-shirt?

-A. Survivors will still receive a free pink shirt and those living with Metastatic Breast Cancer will receive a free dark pink shirt.
+A. Survivors will still receive a FREE pink shirt and those Living with Metastatic Breast Cancer will receive a free dark pink shirt.
 All other participants will receive a heathered grey shirt once their fundraising goal has been hit.
-Participants must fundraise $100.00 before Friday, October 11th at 5:00 p.m. to receive a t-shirt.
+Participants must fundraise $100.00 or more before Friday, October 11th or Friday, October 25th (depending on which region you choose).

 Children under the age of five are free using the code childunder5 but will not receive a t-shirt.